davidkrauza/business-analytics/unit-01/README.md

 #Unit 1: Introduction

 ##Learning Objectives
-After completeing the readings and reviewing the unit materials the student will be able to:
+After completing the readings and reviewing the unit materials the student will be able to:
 * Describe the basics of data analytics and business intelligence
 * Understand why businesses use data analytics
-* Explain the benefits to businesses of leverging data analytics
+* Explain the benefits to businesses of leveraging data analytics
 * Begin to understand the tools at the disposal of the students to conduct analysis

 ##Unit Materials